MarceliJankowski/MarceliJankowski/README.md

 I tried several engines, and ultimately [godot](https://godotengine.org) took the cake for me. <br>
 It's simple, FOSS, easy to start with, and much more powerful and capable than I'll ever need it to be.

-I may not be a game developer (and likely never will be), but the ability to create these self-enclosed tiny experiences that I can share with my loved ones turned out to be a tremendous help when dealing with a burnout. <br>
+I may not be a game developer (and likely never will be), but the ability to create these self-enclosed tiny experiences that I can share with my loved ones turned out to be a tremendous help when dealing with burnout. <br>
 There's just something magical about the interactivity of this medium. <br>
 Well-told stories hit much harder when you're a part of them, rather than just a spectator. <br>
 Games are the reason why I started programming in the first place, and for that, they hold a very special place in my heart.